wessenstam/gts21/karbon/karbon/karbon.rst

    <font color="#FF0000"><strong> Make 100% sure you are using YOUR assinged IP addresses (4x)!
 Otherwise the other users on the cluster will suffice strange issues</strong></font>

+[We are using DHCP on these clusters, which makes it difficult and/or time consuming to determine 4 IPs in a row, especially with others using this cluster.
+What if they pick 4, and someone else at the same time picks the same 4?
+Can't we do better here to help them?]

 Follow theses tes to get the configuration created for MetalLB

 #.
 Open Visual Code
 #.
 Create a New File and copy the below text

    .. code-block:: yaml

      apiVersion: v1
      kind: ConfigMap
      metadata: